PhD in Cultural Anthropology, 2001, University of British Columbia, Vancouver, Canada

 Silvije Habulinec, Masters of Research, Dissertation Title: Material histories of Military Sites in Kangirlussuaq, Greenland.

-Ursual Obrosnik, Masters, Masters of Research, Thesis title: Urban Aborginal media in Winnipeg, Canada
+Ursual Obrusnik, Masters of Research, Dissertation title: Urban Aborginal media in Winnipeg, Canada

 Tara Joly, Doctorate, Thesis topic: The Social Life of Wetlands: wetland reclamation in the western subarctic of Canada